JAZ-inc/HorseAnimsetPro-Integration-OpsiveTPC/README.md

 1) Clone this repository onto your machine.
 2) Open project and import Opsive UCC (TPC or FPC should both work)
 3) Import and set up an Opsive character.
-4) Add the HAPRide ability to your Opsive character.
+4) Add the Rider script from HAP and the new HAPRide ability to your Opsive character.
-5) Add the HAPDismount Script as a new component on your Opsive character.
+5) Go to the rider component and click the "Setup Mount Layer" button to add the riding animations to your animator controller.
+Then add the HAPDismount Script as a new component on your Opsive character.
-6) Set the component references in the ability HAPRide and HAPDismount as they are shown in the images.
+6) Set the component references in the ability HAPRide and scripts Rider, and HAPDismount as they are shown in the images.
+7) You will have no cameras rendering when the character goes to mount the horse unless you add a camera which follows the characters Head transform.
+I recommend one of the HAP camera prefabs.
+Place this camera below your UCC camera in the hierarchy so it will just take over when the UCC camera component is disabled for the HAPRide ability.

 Step 6 Visual references.
 1: